rcarvalho/workless/README.md

 ## Update

-Version 1.0.2.* is released by rcarvalho - added ability to scale workers to a desired number.
+Version 1.0.2.* is released by rcarvalho.
+Added ability to scale workers to a desired number.
 Also, improved performance by reducing the number of calls to the Heroku API and storing the current number of workers in memcached.
 Of course, now you have to have caching in your app to utilize this branch.

 ## Compatibility